wisraelsen/Natural-Amenity-Dash-Map/README.md

 - Chance of White Christmas

-I have thus far added an addtional data set (the probability of snow coverage on Dec 25, or "Chance of a White Christmas").
+I have thus far added an addtional data set (the probability of snow coverage on Dec 25, or "Chance of White Christmas").
 I plan to add additional data that interest me, such as surface water hardness, night sky darkness, air quality, percent tree cover, availability of public lands, etc.

 ### Dec 25th Data Set